EmmanuelDedumo/StudentSaverManagementSystem/README.md

-Expense Management System
+# Expense Management System

-Project Overview
+## Project Overview

-The Expense Management System is a comprehensive web application designed to help users manage their daily expenses effectively.
+The **Expense Management System** is a comprehensive web application designed to help users manage their daily expenses effectively.
 It provides a user-friendly interface for tracking spending, categorizing expenses, and setting savings goals.
 This system aims to empower users to take control of their finances by providing insights into their spending habits and enabling better financial planning.

-Key Features
+## Key Features

-Add Daily Expenses: Users can easily log their daily expenses, ensuring accurate tracking of their financial activities.
+- **Add Daily Expenses**: Users can easily log their daily expenses, ensuring accurate tracking of their financial activities.
-Expense Categories: Organize expenses into categories for better analysis and reporting, making it easier to identify spending patterns.
+- **Expense Categories**: Organize expenses into categories for better analysis and reporting, making it easier to identify spending patterns.
-Manage Expenses: Users can view, edit, and delete their expenses, providing flexibility in managing their financial records.
+- **Manage Expenses**: Users can view, edit, and delete their expenses, providing flexibility in managing their financial records.
-Expense Report: Generate reports to visualize spending trends over time, helping users make informed decisions about their finances.
+- **Expense Report**: Generate reports to visualize spending trends over time, helping users make informed decisions about their finances.
-Savings Goal: Set and track savings goals to encourage users to save for future needs or projects.
+- **Savings Goal**: Set and track savings goals to encourage users to save for future needs or projects.
-User Profile: Maintain user profiles to personalize the experience and ensure data security.
+- **User Profile**: Maintain user profiles to personalize the experience and ensure data security.

-Figma Link
+## Figma Link